 Okay, you definitely aren’t required to put up any love locks anywhere, but do head up to Namsan Tower to get the best view of the city.
 There are hiking routes available to get up the mountain, but most people opt to take the cable car up.
 You can either stay on ground once you reach the tower, or head over to the top floors of the tower and into the observatory to see the city around you.
 And if you do decide to put up your own love lock to accompany the many others, those can be purchased right at the gift shop.
 It’s a nice way to commemorating having been at Namsan Tower, or in Seoul in general.

 Fun Thing #9: Eat and Shop at Common Ground

 It hasn’t been too long since the shopping center called Common Ground, made entirely out of ship containers, opened up right by Konkuk University (건대).
 With it came three floors worth of shopping, restaurants, cafes, a small gallery, great photoshoot spots, and several festivals held all around the year.
 It’s definitely THE shopping center to visit if you can check out only one of them!

 Fun Thing #10: Stop By ALL the Animal Cafes

 Korea has got a strong café culture, and they have truly taken it to another level by opening several animal cafes all over the city.
 Even if you’ve already visited some of the dog and cat cafes for afternoon cuddles, the fun hasn’t stopped there: Seoul now also has raccoon, sheep, and bird cafes among others!
 And each of these cafes are guaranteed to offer a different kind of fun.

 And this is just a fraction of all the fun things to do in Seoul!
 We’ll keep updating our list periodically to give you more and more options for what to do for fun while in Seoul.
+There’s even more things to do in Korea if you venture out of Seoul.
 But for now you can start off with this list of 10!